-If you work in an company handling numerous customers, customer insight is an important part of your work.
+If you work in a company handling numerous customers, customer insight is an important part of your work.
 Customer segmentation of a way that helps to personalize approach to customers even if there are many of them.
 Identifying customer segment and profiles is a tool not to treat all clients as the same.
 Because we are not the same.
-We differ by age, interests, value, purchase frequency … .
+We differ by age, interests, value, purchase frequency.

 As the end of the year is approaching, you may be involved in preparing a business review presentation.
-Here’re some simple tips how to make it visually attractive.
+Here’re some simple tips on how to make it visually attractive.
 How to make financial results more interesting, inspirations for showing sales, production, accounting data and other KPIs in eye-catching visual form.
-I was involved in a bunch of such presentations.
-They were usually prepared for the board report meetings or company year-end party.
-A CEO presented what happened over the year if the yearly goals have been met.
-Sometimes every department contributed – showing sales statistics, marketing campaigns summary, production numbers.
-Accounting guys presented a financial outlook if the revenue will reach […]

-Today I want to share a nice example how a rather technical topic can be illustrated by simple diagram.
+Today I want to share a nice example of how a rather technical topic can be illustrated by a simple diagram.